google/lovefield/docs/dd/02_data_store.md

 1. All clients accessing the database must use Lovefield.
 2. Only one client can be used to create the database.
-3. Database upgrade needs to be carried out in a different manner: clients must not be using the database shall there be a database upgrade.
+3. Database upgrade needs to be carried out in a different manner: clients other than the upgrading one must not be using the database shall there be a database upgrade.

 ### 2.5 Database Upgrade